Improx/ModifiedValues/README.md

 ## ![][HeaderDecorator] Other Notes ![][HeaderDecorator]

 In cases where the context is ambiguous, implicit casting of a ModifiedValue object to its wrapped value type may not work.
-One such example is the switch statement, where you need to specify that you're inquiring the value directly:
+One such example is the switch statement, where you need to directly specify that you're inquiring the ModifiedValue's `Value` instead of the ModifiedValue object itself:

 ```C#